 It’s wonderful that we can share these benefits of handmade cards with our family and friends, but most card makers make many more cards than we can use.
 Wouldn’t it be great if we could share our extra cards – and the benefits of health and mental well‐being they can inspire – with others, instead of keeping them tucked away in a box waiting to be used?

-In fact, there are many worthwhile organizations that need cards, and that accept donations of handmade cards to use.
-Donating to these organizations is a fantastic way to enjoy your hobby while also helping others.
+In fact, there are many worthwhile organizations that need handmade cards.
+Sending cards to these organizations is a fantastic way to enjoy your hobby while also helping others.
 Here are some ways that you can share your cards with those who need them!